 The role of the manager, of the supervising social workers, is to ensure that the SSW has the right support, tools, time and flexibility to support the foster family and provide the leaders of the organisation with timely feedback about the service and outcomes for the children in order that we can all work to improve the service continuously.
 At To the Moon and Back we empower our SSW’s to make decisions quickly and ensure our managers to provide more than just a monitoring/supervisory role.
 We believe our work is about making and sustaining valued relationships with everyone around us and this includes our supervising social workers.
 In order for them to be successful they need to feel valued themselves.
 They are the main point of contact for our foster families to know what is going on in the agency and to deal quickly with any concerns, queries or feedback.

 Regulations require the supervision of foster carers to take place on a monthly basis.
 This is undertaken by the appointed SSW in the foster carer’s home.
 During this formal meeting, the SSW will lead discussion about the foster child/young person and monitor that they are getting the care they need in conjunction with their care plan.
 Monthly meetings are the bare minimum, the high level of support of foster carers doesn’t just happen.
 It involves effective two way communication that works well for everyone, an individualised approach, openness and sharing of self, approachability, the ability to stretch the foster carers’ professional development, being challenging when required and being ready to catch foster carers if they fall.
 All of which, when in place, builds trust and creates an equal relationship.
-At to the Moon and Back we use texts, phone calls, skype and face time on top of mandatory monthly visits.
+At the Moon and Back Foster Care we use texts, phone calls, skype and facetime on top of mandatory monthly visits.
 We want families to know they are not alone in the fostering task.

 The monthly meetings provide allocated space and time to reflect on the month, on what has happened, how foster carers are feeling, review the impact of the work undertaken and overall determine what might be changed to continue the placements success.
 In between monthly meetings, it may be necessary to meet up again and the role of the SSW is to continually review priorities and provide more time and support where needed.
 The monthly visit should be written up and signed every month by the supervising social worker and the foster carer.
 The notes help us remember what we have all agreed to do.
 Supervising social workers must visit at least monthly and complete at least one unannounced visit to a foster carer’s home per year.